postmanlabs/newman/README.md

 Older command line options are supported, but are deprecated in favour of the newer v3 options and will soon be discontinued.
 For documentation on the older command options, refer to [README.md for Newman v2.X](https://github.com/postmanlabs/newman/blob/release/2.x/README.md).

+##### Custom reporters

-##### Creating and using custom reporters
+###### Using custom reporters
 Newman also supports custom reporters, provided that the reporter works with Newman's event sequence.
 Working examples on how Newman reporters work can be found in [lib/reporters](https://github.com/postmanlabs/newman/tree/develop/lib/reporters).
 For instance, to use the [Newman teamcity reporter](https://github.com/leafle/newman-reporter-teamcity):

 - Install the reporter package.
 Note that the name of the package is of the form `newman-reporter-<name>`.
 The installation should be global if newman is installed globally, local otherwise.
 (Replace `-g` from the command below with `-S` for a local installation.<br/>
 ```terminal